Most Falls Result in Minor Injuries

 How Common are Falls?

-Each year, up to a third of adults over the age of 65 who live at home experiences a fall.
-It’s even worse for people living in nursing homes, about half of whom fall each year.
-Almost two-thirds of older adults who suffered a fall within the past year will fall again.
+- Up to a third of older adults who live at home have a fall.
+And almost two-thirds of older adults who fall during the past year will fall again.